PejperO/PejperO.github.io/README.md

 ## Introduction
 The project is a portfolio website (PejperO) showcasing my skills, projects, and contact information.
-The site is built using HTML, CSS, and JavaScript, utilizing the particles.js library for background animation—due to the requirement that the site must be static.
+The site is built using HTML, CSS, and JavaScript, utilizing the particles.js library for background animation — due to the requirement that the site must be static.
 The project is responsive, adapts to system themes (dark/light), and includes features such as smooth scrolling, language switching, and a custom cursor.

 ## Project Structure